siorm2310/news_analyzer_front/README.md

 - Authentication was harder than expected
 - Dealing with usage loads - we haven't implemented any load balancing for the app (nginx or similar)
 - connecting the services was harder than expected
+- We didn't have the time to invest in UX